manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 We will return to JavaScript in the browser, though, when we start working with React afterwards.
 But now, on to the command line!

-# Node.js: JavaScript on the command line
+# Part 2: Node.js - JavaScript on the command line

 ## A new context